Building Operations & Maintenance

 What is Preventive Maintenance?
 A Comprehensive Guide

-A recent report by Senseye found that large facilities lose an average of 27 hours a month to machine failures, and $532,000 for each hour of unplanned downtime.
+A recent report by Senseye found that large facilities lose an average of 27 hours a month to machine failures and $532,000 for each hour of unplanned downtime.

-What is preventive maintenance (PM)?
+What is preventive maintenance?

-Preventive maintenance (or preventative maintenance) is the regular, planned and routine maintenance performed to maximize the longevity of assets, equipment, and buildings.
+Preventive maintenance (or preventative maintenance) is the regular, planned, and routine maintenance performed to maximize the longevity of assets, equipment, and buildings.

 It helps reduce instances of unexpected equipment failures and costly unplanned downtimes, and instances of expensive reactive, and breakdown maintenance.

-CMMS records information about asset lifecycle history, maintenance records and reports, performance, and faults and failure incidents for every equipment being monitored.
+Businesses use CMMS to plan PM strategies and schedule PM tasks.
+CMMS records information about asset lifecycle history, maintenance records and reports, performance, and faults and failure incidents for every piece of equipment being monitored.

-For maximum RoI from your PM program, consider assets which have a significant impact on operations, are prone to failures, or are expensive to replace.
+Using this data, you can determine which assets will benefit from PM.
+For maximum return on investment (ROI) from your PM program, consider assets that have a significant impact on operations, are prone to failures, or are expensive to replace.

 What are the different types of preventive maintenance?